wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 program_name
 ^^^^^^^^^^^^

 Used as a requisite to trigger the rule.
-Program name is decoded from syslog process name.
+The program's name is decoded from syslog process name.

 +--------------------+------------------------------------------------------------------+
 | **Default Value**  | n/a                                                              |